Privacy Policy

 15) Changes to this notice

-We will update this notice from time to time.
+We may update this notice from time to time.
 The latest version will always be published on our website.

 Page created: 20 November 2023